Skip to content

 Best for Amber zone Routine, complex care Red zone, EU free care

-For the great majority of tourist health needs in Spain — fever, GI upsets, UTIs, ear infections, mild to moderate illness in adults and children — a home-visit doctor is the calmest, fastest, and (with insurance) competitive-priced option.
+For the great majority of tourist health needs in Spain — fever, GI upsets, UTIs, ear infections, mild to moderate illness in adults and children — a home-visit doctor is the calmest and fastest option, and reimbursable with travel insurance.
 You stay where you are, get treated by a licensed doctor, and walk away with the paper your insurer needs.

 It's not a substitute for the public ER in life-threatening situations, and it's not a replacement for imaging or hospitalisation when those are needed.
 But for the gap between "pharmacy is enough" and "I need an ambulance" — which is most of holiday illness — it's the right call.